-The Sub-Fund will contain up to 49% of investments that are aligned with the environmental or social characteristics promoted by the Sub-Fund but which are not considered to be sustainable investments ("#1B Other E/S characteristics" below)
+net assets will be invested in investments aligned with the environmental or social characteristics promoted by the Sub-Fund that are not considered sustainable investments ("#1B Other E/S characteristics").

 #1 Aligned with E/S characteristics includes the investments of the financial product used to attain the environmental or social characteristics promoted by the financial product.